MDiCapua/NotMyTalk/README.md

 Blackburn, P., & Bos, J. (2005).
 Representation and inference for natural language.

-C. Matthews (1998).
+Matthews, C. (1998).
 An Introduction to Natural Language Processing Through Prolog.

 Miller, G. A. (1995).
 WordNet: a lexical database for English.